psychon-night/psychon-night/README.md

 ## About me
 👋 I'm Psychon.
 I'm a high-school, tech-oriented student.
-I'm in love with basically everything technology... except Apple.
+I'm in love with basically everything technology... except Apple.\
-I use they/them pronouns.
+I use **she/her** pronouns.\
 I'm also a fabrication student in FRC Team 2910 (bow to Alphonso).

 There are a few ways to contact me: